YanhaoYang/vim-for-python/bundle/fzf/README.md

 # Options to fzf command
 export FZF_COMPLETION_OPTS='+c -x'

-# Use ag instead of the default find command for listing candidates.
+# Use fd (https://github.com/sharkdp/fd) instead of the default find
+# command for listing path candidates.
-# - The first argument to the function is the base path to start traversal
+# - The first argument to the function ($1) is the base path to start traversal
-# - Note that ag only lists files not directories
 # - See the source code (completion.{bash,zsh}) for the details.
 _fzf_compgen_path() {
-  ag -g "" "$1"
+  fd --hidden --follow --exclude ".git" . "$1"
 }

+# Use fd to generate the list for directory completion
+_fzf_compgen_dir() {
+  fd --type d --hidden --follow --exclude ".git" . "$1" }
 ```